-After the Dowager Duchess found out, Catherine was sent to court to serve as a lady-in-waiting to Anne of Cleves, then Henry’s wife.
+After the Dowager Duchess found out, Catherine was sent to court to serve as a lady-in-waiting to Anne of Cleves.
 This position had been secured for her by her uncle, the Duke of Norfolk, who saw an opportunity in Henry’s lack of interest in Anne.
-And the king was certainly attracted to Catherine’s youth, looks and vivacity.
+The King was certainly attracted to Catherine’s youth, looks and vivacity.

 6. Catherine Parr

 Henry’s sixth and final wife – and his third named Catherine – was perhaps his luckiest.
 She married Henry in July 1543, just four months after Catherine Howard was beheaded, and went on to outlive him – though only by a year.

 Catherine Parr had been married twice before, being titled Lady Burgh and then Lady Latimer, and married again around six months after Henry died, making her the most married English queen.

 This is not Catherine’s only claim to fame: she was also the first queen of both England and Ireland.

 The third Catherine had begun a romantic relationship with Jane Seymour’s brother, Thomas, when she caught the eye of Henry.
 But she considered it her duty to marry the King instead.

 In 1546, Catherine, who held strong Protestant sympathies, faced a plot to get rid of her by anti-Protestant officials.